TrellixVulnTeam/swahilipython_SCMU/Doc/howto/regex.rst

 and doesn't contain any Python material at all, so it won't be useful as a reference for programming in Python.
 (The first edition covered Python's now-removed :mod:`!regex` module, which won't help you much.)
-Consider checking it out from your library.
+Consider checking it out kutoka your library.